 Remurmurer la terre: tribute to Yvon Forget, exhibition project as part of the Triennale Banlieue! interrègnes

-The work is shown in two different locations: La maison des arts de Laval, Salle Alfred Pellan and the grounds of the Théâtre du bout de l'île, Île Jésus.
+The work is shown in two different locations: La maison des arts de Laval, Salle Alfred Pellan and the grounds of the Théâtre du bout de l'île at the Chapelle St-Mathieu, Île Jésus.
 July 31 - October 30, 2022.
 This project is funded by the Canada Council for the Arts.

 Since 2011 I have been collecting clays in the wild with which I draw, shape and throw.
 In 2019 I started to pick some where I live, in the great plain of Montreal along the St. Lawrence river lowlands mainly in Saint-Hyacinthe and Sainte-Rosalie.
 The Montreal plain is the main clay sedimentation basin of the Champlain Sea 10,000 years ago.
 This high quality clay tells the story of our territory and our history.